 Such thoughts inevitably generate guilt and remorse.
 The guilt may, after a time, become so overwhelming that the individual gives up the desire to live in the Presence in order to avoid the negative emotions that come with the guilt.

-This is an extremely dangerous mind game!
+Generating Guilt is an extremely dangerous mind game!
 Why?

 It is to be recognized that the negative emotions and the guilt that comes with it is not a part of the Consciousness, it only belongs to the mind!

 As long as the child is small, the expectations appear as external stimuli for the child.
-The child behaves well, because mum (or dad) should not be angry, should love him/her.
+The child behaves well because mum (or dad) should not be angry, should love him/her.
 As the child grows up, these external expectations undergo a complicated psychological process and become internal ones, and create the foundations of Ego.

-At that time children no longer behave the way it is expected by the society because they direct environment so desires, but because it generates an inner good feeling in them.
+At that time children no longer behave the way it is expected by society because they direct the environment so desires, but because it generates an inner good feeling in them.
 When they do not behave in accordance with these social expectations, they experience guilt.
 That is how external social effects become parts of the Ego.
 This mechanism follows us all through our lives.

 What can we do with that guilt?